Azure/cortana-intelligence-energy-demand-forecasting/Technical Deployment Guide/README.md

 -   On the left tab in the portal page (portal.azure.com), click ***Resource groups***

--   Search for the resource group created previously, ***energytemplate\_resourcegroup***
+-   Search for the resource group created previously, ***energysolution\_resourcegroup***

--   Under Resources, click on the data factory we just created, *energytemplate\[UI\]\[N\]*
+-   Under Resources, click on the data factory we just created, *energysolution\[UI\]\[N\]*

 -   Locate the ***Actions*** panel and click on ***Author and deploy***.

 In the ***Author and deploy*** blade, we will create all the components of the data factory.
 Note that Datasets are dependent on Linked services, and pipelines are dependent on Linked services and Datasets.
-So we will create Linked services first, then Datasets, and pipelines at last.
+So we will create Linked services first, then Datasets, and Pipelines at last.

 #### 2) Create Linked Services